 Creating Bumper Ads

 Bumpers are videos that act as ads and do not use an ad server.
 Bumper videos uploaded to Kaltura can be inserted before or after a video, to function as pre-rolls or post-rolls.
+Bumper videos are associated with a player, and are not associated with a specific video.
 Bumper videos are independent of actual pre/post-rolls and can be played in addition to ads.
 Bumper videos are helpful for Kaltura partners that would like to advertise their logo, or other information, before or after a video, and for smaller partners that would like to advertise, but do not expect to monetize from their ads.

 Bumper videos can be configured in addition to any other ads that are configured.
-On the bottom of the Advertising section, the option to add bumper videos only is available.
+On the bottom of the Advertising tab, the option to add bumper videos only is available.

-To configure Bumper ads
+To configure a Bumper ads

+Go to the Studio tab and then select the Advertising tab.

 In the Ad Timeline section, click on Bumper Video.

 Toggle on Bumper Video Enabled.